alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

 - Priest: (❌)
  - Simplify Aether Dice notation: AD(=) -> matching AD, AD(!) -> unique AD  (❌)
  - Think whether to change it to a more flavourful Faith mechanic, where when you perform/show faith you get Dice (❌)
+ - Priest should also interact the most with the Fate mechanic.

 - Barbarian (❌)
     - new maneuvers: Unspent Rage(When going unconcious can take a turn, costs lot of rage), (Reckless Abandon)  can'T dodge but gain bonuses